fingerskier/godot-socketio/README.md

 This is a [Socket.IO](https://socket.io/) and [Engine.IO](https://socket.io/docs/v4/engine-io-protocol/) client addon for [Godot](https://godotengine.org/) written in [GDScript](https://gdscript.com/) that supports both HTTP long-polling and Websocket.

 > This is still a work in progress and is not yet fully featured.
 Please make sure to check out the [#features](#features) section before using it.
-The current implementation is functional and works, but there are some known cases that have not been implemented or covered yet (like binary messages)

 ## Compatibility